 Imagine your next meeting starting with a moment of silence.
 If that meeting was taking place at TimeXtender, a software provider enabling business intelligence and analytics, that's exactly how it would start.
 The company’s chief DNA and culture officer, Anne Krog Iversen, explained why: That moment of silence -- of being mindful -- "allows all participants to break free from their previous engagements, relax, clear their mental clutter, and prepare for the new meeting ahead."

 Indeed, workplace mindfulness has become a powerful success tool for a number of companies looking to tap into its well-documented benefits.
-For example, the American Psychological Association points to a boost in working memory, focus, empathy and relationship satisfaction, as well as a reduction in stress, anxiety, and rumination.
+For example, the American Psychological Association points to a boost in working memory, focus, empathy and relationship satisfaction, as well as stress reduction, anxiety reduction, and less rumination.

 And yet, the road to a great workplace mindfulness program is paved with some serious obstacles, including our pervasive culture of multitasking and ever-growing digital distraction.
 For example, Apple recently showcased how you can answer a phone call on your Apple Watch Series 3 -- while paddle-boarding on a serene lake.
 Amazon has introduced a new bedside table Echo designed for video chat and audio calls.
 And Google partnered with Levi's to design a jacket that lets you more easily control your smartphone during bike rides.